SARAH-HADDAD/Design-Resources/readme.md

 [Font Squirrel](https://www.fontsquirrel.com) | Free Font.
 [Fontshop](https://www.fontshop.com/free-fonts) | Checkout and have fun.
 [Velvetyne](https://velvetyne.fr/) | A lot of free typefaces to choose.
+[WhatTheFont](https://www.myfonts.com/pages/whatthefont)| WhatTheFont uses deep learning to search our collection of over 230,000 font styles and find the best match for the fonts in your photo.

 <div align="right">
     <b><a href="#table-of-contents">↥ Back To Top</a></b>